 Too Many Cats: A Call for Compassion

-Other people are truly cat or dog lovers and have many pets.
+Other people truly are cat or dog lovers and have many pets.
 These people take good care of the animals and maintain a balanced life that includes self-care, work, friends, and family.
-Although very fond of their pets, they don't let their relationships with the animals dominate their lives to the exclusion of people and activities.
+Although very fond of their pets, they don’t let their relationships with the animals dominate their lives to the exclusion of people and activities.